-With this in mind, Brazilian researchers searched for a new preventative flu treatment that also had a favourable safety profile; they tested homeopathy.
+Influenza takes a deadly toll, and the effectiveness of anti-viral drugs is disputed.
+With these facts in mind, Brazilian researchers searched for a new preventative flu treatment with a favourable safety profile.

-While the number of infections during the following year were low, there was a difference between the three groups of children.
-There were no infections in the homeopathic group, one in the InfluBio group, three in the placebo group.
+Even though the number of infections was ‘low’ in the year following the treatments, there was a difference between the three groups of children; no-one from the homeopathic group contracted an infection while one from the InfluBio group and three from the placebo group had.

 The researchers concluded: “These results suggested that the use of homeopathic medicines minimized the number of flu and acute respiratory infection symptomatic episodes in children, signalizing that the homeopathic prophylactic potential should be investigated in further studies.”